HobnobMancer/cazy_webscraper/docs/uniprot.rst

 ``--classes`` - list of classes to retrieve UniProt data for.

-``--delete_old_ec`` - Boolean, delete EC number - Protein relationships that are no longer listed in UniProt, i.e. an EC number annotation is no longer included in UniProt but is in the local database.
-If set to TRUE these relationships will be DELETED from the database.
+``--delete_old_ec`` - Boolean, delete EC number - Delete EC numbers that are not linked to any proteins listed in the Genbanks table.
+These can arise from multiple retrievals of data from the UniProt data over a period of time during UniProt records have been updated.

 ``--delete_old_pdbs`` - Boolean, delete PDB accessions - Protein relationships that are no longer listed in UniProt, i.e. an PDB accessions that are no longer included in UniProt but is in the local database.
 If set to TRUE these relationships will be DELETED from the database.